ehpc/haproxy-unified-gateway/example/http-route/blue-green/README.md

 10 green
 ```

-Note that due to randomness, 9/1 ration might slightly differ
+Note that due to randomness, 9/1 ratio might slightly differ